Enough Time for a Ritual

 when she has consumed

-the last drops of life
+the last drops of love

-for the last time.
+asleep, for the last time.

 In honour of the celebrated journalist Shereen Abu-Akleh, who was killed by the Israeli army in May 2022, and the mourners who were attacked by the Israeli police while carrying her coffin.